JKWA/superhero-raft-cluster/README.md

-# Dispatch Cluster
+# MissionControl Cluster

-Welcome to the Dispatch Dispatch project!
+Welcome to the MissionControl MissionControl project!
 This README will guide you through the setup process and explain how to run various tasks using Visual Studio Code.

 ## Prerequisites